 On December 13, 2016, December 15, 2016, December 21, 2016, January 5, 2017 and January 18, 2017, six putative class action complaints were filed in the United States District Court for the Northern District of California, or the U.S. Northern District Court, captioned Steinberg v.
-Brocade Communications Systems, Inc., et al., No. 3:16-cv-7081-EMC, Gross v.
+Brocade Communications Systems, Inc., et al., No. 3:16cv-7081-EMC, Gross v.
 Brocade Communications Systems, Inc., et al., No. 3:16-cv-7173-EJD, Jha v.
 Brocade Communications Systems, Inc., et al., No. 3:16-cv-7270-HRL, Bragan v.
+Brocade Communications Systems, Inc., et al., No. 3:16-cv-7271-JSD, Chuakay v.
 Brocade Communications Systems, Inc., et al., No. 3:17-cv-0058-PJH, and Mathew v.
-Brocade Communications Systems, Inc., et al., No. 3:17-cv-0058-PJH, and Mathew v.
 Brocade Communications Systems, Inc., et al., No. 3:16-cv-7271-HSG, respectively.
-The Steinberg, Bragan and Mathew complaints name as defendants Brocade, the members of Brocade's board of directors, Broadcom, BRCM, and Bobcat Merger Sub, Inc. The Gross, Jha and Chuakay complaints name as defendants Brocade and the members of Brocade's board of directors.
-All of the complaints assert claims under Sections 14(a) and 20(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Rule 14a-9 promulgated thereunder.
-The complaints allege, among other things, that the board of directors of Brocade failed to provide material information and/or omitted material information from the Preliminary Proxy Statement filed with the SEC on December 6, 2016 by Brocade.
-The complaints seek to enjoin the closing of the transaction between Brocade and Broadcom, as well as certain other equitable and declaratory relief and attorneys' fees and costs.
-On January 10, 2017, January 27, 2017 and

-February 15, 2017, the U.S. Northern District Court granted motions to relate the cases, all of which are now related to the Steinberg action and before the Honorable Judge Edward Chen.
+The Steinberg, Bragan and Mathew complaints named as defendants Brocade, the members of Brocade's board of directors, Broadcom, BRCM and Bobcat Merger Sub, Inc. The Gross, Jha and Chuakay complaints named as defendants Brocade and the members of Brocade's board of directors.
+All of the complaints asserted claims under Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 promulgated thereunder.
+The complaints alleged, among other things, that the board of directors of Brocade failed to provide material information and/or omitted material information from the Preliminary Proxy Statement filed with the SEC on December 6, 2016 by Brocade.
+The complaints sought to enjoin the closing of the transaction between Brocade and Broadcom, as well as certain other equitable and declaratory relief and attorneys' fees and costs.
+On January 10, 2017, January 27, 2017 and February 15, 2017, the U.S. Northern District Court granted motions to relate the cases, all of which were then related to the Steinberg action and before the Honorable Judge Edward Chen.
 On January 11, 2017, Plaintiff Jha filed a motion for a preliminary injunction, which was subsequently withdrawn on January 18, 2017.
 On February 6, 2017, Plaintiff Gross voluntarily dismissed the Gross action without prejudice, which was ordered by the U.S. Northern District Court on February 15, 2017.
 On April 14, 2017, the U.S. Northern District Court granted the Motion for Consolidation, Appointment as Lead Plaintiff and Approval of Lead Plaintiff's Selection of Counsel filed by Plaintiff Giulio D. Cessario, a plaintiff in the Steinberg action, which consolidated these actions under the caption In re Brocade Communications Systems, Inc. Securities Litigation, Case No. 3:16-cv-07081-EMC.
 On December 29, 2017, Lead Plaintiff voluntarily dismissed the consolidated action without prejudice and withdrew as Lead Plaintiff.
 On February 16, 2018, Plaintiffs Gross, Chuakay and Jha filed a joint motion for an award of attorneys' fees.
-On March 2, 2018, defendants filed a joint opposition to the motion for attorneys' fees.
-The hearing on Plaintiffs Gross, Chuakay and Jha's motion is set for April 5, 2018.
+On March 2, 2018, the defendants filed a joint opposition to the motion for attorneys' fees.
+On May 3, 2018, Plaintiffs Gross, Chuakay and Jha withdrew their motion for an award of attorneys' fees.
+As of May 6, 2018, all actions have been dismissed and motions withdrawn, thereby concluding all actions with respect to these lawsuits.